uttsow/Pippin-Machine-Simulator/README.md

 # To run:

-1. Place the files in the correct project files (project and project view)

-2. Run Pippin_Run from the projectview file.
+1. Run Pippin_Run from the projectview file.

-3. Use the example PASM files and load it into the program and compile it into executables
+2. Use the example PASM files and load it into the program and compile it into executables

-4. Load the executable file into the program and either click "Step" or "Execute"
+3. Load the executable file into the program and either click "Step" or "Execute"